galaxyproject/training-material/topics/proteomics/tutorials/metaquantome-data-creation/tutorial.md

 # **Peptide Quantification**

 In this tutorial, we are using FlashLFQ as the quantitation tool.
-The user can choose to work with other quantitation tools, For eg: moFF and MaxQuant are available in Galaxy.
+The user can choose to work with other quantitation tools, e.g. moFF and MaxQuant are available in Galaxy.

 ### *FlashLFQ*
 FlashLFQ can quantify MS peaks in order to find the abundances of peptides.
 Additionally, the abundances of peptides within the sample can be compared between samples as further analysis beyond this workflow.